xcart/xcart-docs/_pages/kb_en/modules/messages/messages_addon_customer_experience.md

 ---
 This section covers the order related messaging features and actions available to the customers of an X-Cart based online store using the addon **Messages**.

 The addon **Messages** enables direct communication between the customers and the store owner in connection to orders.
 For example, if a customer needs to ask a question about their order, wants to give feedback about their order or needs to report a problem, they can use the messaging system provided by the addon to start a communication thread with the seller (store administrator).
-This communication thread will be linked to the order in question, so both the customer and the administrator will have all the order information at their fingertips.
+This communication thread will be linked to the order in question, so both the customer and the seller will have all the order information at their fingertips.

+To start messaging with the seller about a specific order, a customer will just need to find the respective order in the Orders section of their account information (**My account** > **Orders**) and click **Contact seller**:
 ![contact-seller.png]({{site.baseurl}}/attachments/ref_4mlYlOOa/contact-seller.png)

 All communication with the store admins and/or vendors will be registered in the _Messages_ tab of the **My Orders** section in the customer account.
 To view the communication it will be necessary to click on the related order number.